dsriseah/example-sna-typescript/README.md

 This is a minimal [URSYS/SNA](https://github.com/dsriseah/ursys/wiki/Overview-of-SNA) project template.
 You can clone it as-is and modify it to create a simple development client-server web application that uses network messages to communicate.
-This is a terminal-based project.

 # How to Install and Run the Example Project